GymGuide/GymGuide-ML/README.md

 ### Model Saving and Conversion

-<p align="justify"> The trained model is saved in the HDF5 format as `model.h5` for future use.
+<p align="justify"> The trained model is saved in the HDF5 format as <b>model.h5</b> for future use.
 To integrate the model with Android applications, the model is converted to the TensorFlow Lite (TFLite) format using the TFLite Converter.
-The TFLite model is saved as `model.tflite` for deployment on resource-constrained devices. </p>
+The TFLite model is saved as <b>model.tflite</b> for deployment on resource-constrained devices. </p>

-<p align="justify"> In addition to the TFLite model, a metadata file (`metadata.txt`) is provided.
+<p align="justify"> In addition to the TFLite model, a metadata file (metadata.txt) is provided.
 The metadata file contains information about the model, such as input and output tensor names, input and output types, and model descriptions.
 It serves as a reference for integrating the TFLite model into applications. </p>

-<p align="justify"> Also, Creating an API using Flask to serve the model.h5 file and deploying it on Google Cloud Run within the Google Cloud Platform (GCP). </p>
+<p align="justify"> Also, Creating an API using Flask to serve the <b>model.h5</b> file and deploying it on Google Cloud Run within the Google Cloud Platform (GCP). </p>

 ## Requirements